steedos/steedos-docs/docs/developer/service/events.md

 ```
 >The validation errors are not sent back to the caller, they are logged or you can catch them with global error handler.

-## Steedos Object events
+## Steedos events

+### Record CRUD events

-When data in a business object changes, Steedos automatically emits an event.
+When records in a business object changes, Steedos automatically emits an event.
 You can subscribe to these events in your code to handle relevant business logic.

 1. `@objectApiName.inserted`